Largo Winch (TV series): Plot

 Eventually Largo discovers another bit of amazing information.
 Nerio was not his step-father at all, but his biological parent.
 He kept Largo's existence a secret to protect him from The Commission, which would have surely used the son against the father.

 And so Largo faces a series of enormous challenges.
 He must learn to run one of the world's biggest corporations, all the while being opposed and undermined at every turn by his own board of directors.
 They are led by Michel Cardignac (Charles Powell), a charming, scheming, ruthless executive who will do whatever he can to see Largo ousted and himself at the head of Group W.

 Largo must also follow his father's wishes and try to expose and destroy The Adriatic Commission.
 And since The Commission is determined to gain control of Group W, they are always shadowing him, always waiting for an opportunity to pounce and destroy him.

 But Largo is an adventurer at heart, not a businessman.
 And so, at every opportunity, he bolts the boardroom and sets off in search of excitement.
-But he doesn't go alone.
-He's assisted by Joy Arden (Sydney Penny), a beautiful ex-CIA agent who used to work for Group W's security under Nerio, and Georgi Kerensky (Geordie Johnson), a former KGB agent who left Russia after the fall of the Soviet Union.
+But he does not go alone.
+He is assisted by Joy Arden (Sydney Penny), an ex-CIA agent who used to work for Group W's security under Nerio, and Georgi Kerensky (Geordie Johnson), a former KGB agent who left Russia after the fall of the Soviet Union.

 His biggest ally inside Group W is John Sullivan (Serge Houde), head of the Group W legal department and a member of the board of directors.
 He was Nerio's best friend, and swore to do all he could to help Largo navigate the treacherous waters of Nerio's empire.